-The Board is pleased to present the Environmental, Social and Governance report (the "ESG Report") of the Group prepared according to Appendix 20 Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") set out by the GEM Listing Rules.
+The Board is pleased to present the Environmental, Social and Governance report (the "ESG Report") of the Group prepared according to Appendix C2 Environmental, Social and Governance Reporting Guide (the "ESG Reporting Guide") set out by the GEM Listing Rules.
 The Group is committed towards sustainability and understands the importance of sustainable development of its business and community.
 The ESG Report discloses the Group's policies and practices for its commitment to sustainable development.
 As a platform for communication with all stakeholders, the ESG Report also makes responses to the major expectations of all stakeholders in efforts to facilitate mutual understandings.
-The ESG Report is to be read in conjunction with the Group's Annual Report 2022, in particular the Corporate Governance Report contained therein.
+The ESG Report is to be read in conjunction with the Group's Annual Report 2023, in particular the Corporate Governance Report contained therein.

-The Group is principally engaged in provision of financial services in Hong Kong and Singapore.
-The ESG Report focuses on the environmental and social performance of the core business of the Group in Hong Kong Special Administrative Region (the "HKSAR") and Singapore during the year ended 31 December 2022.
+The Group is principally engaged in provision of financial services in Hong Kong and Singapore. motor vehicle rental business and online game business.
+The motor vehicle business commenced in December 2023 and only contributed an insignificant revenue to the Group for the year ended 31 December 2023 and the online game business had not yet been commenced during the year.
+As such, the ESG Report focuses on the environmental and social performance of the core business in year 2023 of the Group, i.e. the provision of financial services in Hong Kong Special Administrative Region (the "HKSAR") and Singapore during the year ended 31 December 2023.
 As for the information of corporate governance, please refer to the "Corporate Governance Report" in this Annual Report.
 We have fully embraced social responsibility as our contribution to address the ESG requirements and challenges society faces.
 We have implemented a number of significant initiatives relating to employment and labour practices, operation management and environmental protection.